-A base charge will be levied for each vacant allotment, residence, flat and each stratatitle unit where Council is prepared to accept sewage.
+A base charge will be levied for each vacant allotment, residence, flat and each strata-title unit where Council is prepared to accept sewage.

-In circumstances where improvements are built over the boundary line of two allotments, the total land area of both allotments is less than 1190m2 and the ratepayer proves to Council that this is the case, Council shall levy utility charges as if it were one property.
+In circumstances where improvements are built over the boundary line of two allotments and neither allotment could be sold without a boundary realignment and the ratepayer proves to Council that this is the case, Council shall levy utility charges as if it were one property.